OpenZeppelin/cairo-contracts/docs/Proxies.md

 ### Implementation contract

-The [implementation contract](../openzeppelin/upgrades/library.cairo), also known as the logic contract, receives the redirected function calls from the proxy contract.
-The implementation contract should follow the [extensibility pattern](../docs/Extensibility.md#the-pattern) and import directly from the [Proxy library](../contracts/proxy/library.cairo).
+The implementation contract, also known as the logic contract, receives the redirected function calls from the proxy contract.
+The implementation contract should follow the [Extensibility pattern](../docs/Extensibility.md#the-pattern) and import directly from the [Proxy library](../openzeppelin/upgrades/library.cairo).

 The implementation contract should: